-Many ADHDers and professionals who work with us think the name is a misnomer because it doesn’t accurately reflect the lived experiences of people with ADHD.
+Many ADHDers and professionals who work with us think the name is a misnomer because it doesn’t accurately reflect the lived experiences of ADHDers.

 According to William Dodson, a psychiatrist specializing in ADHD adults, the issue is not inattention, but inconsistent attention.
 Because ADHD brains rely heavily on genuine interest in order to focus, he refers to our nervous systems as interest-based, as opposed to neurotypical ones that are more often based on importance and priorities.

-Once something interesting lights that spark, our attention center can be activated and we tend to get “in the zone”, a state of intense focus (AKA hyperfocus.)
-Since we may also struggle with task-switching, it can be incredibly difficult to pull away from stimulating behaviors.
-So, we tend to continue the activity much longer than most neurotypicals would.
+Once something interesting lights that spark, our attention center is activated and we get into a state of intense focus (AKA hyperfocus.)2 Since we also struggle with task-switching, it can be difficult to pull away from stimulating behaviors.
+So, we continue the activity much longer than most neurotypicals would.

-This is such a common occurrence — even among neurotypicals — that knitters, crocheters, and other crafters have coined their own term for it: UFOs.
+This is such a common occurrence — even among neurotypicals — that knitters, painters, and other crafters have coined their own term for it: UFOs.
 (No, not the extraterrestrial kind.)

 UFOs, or Unfinished Objects, are projects that were started, but have subsequently been put down, neglected, or fully abandoned.

-In the same way I berated myself for quitting so many career paths, I’ve spent a long time feeling awful about my tendency to bounce from hobby to hobby, and regretting the time and money wasted.
-“If only you had kept at playing piano, you could’ve been fantastic by now,” etc.... you get the idea.
+In the same way I berated myself for quitting career paths, I’ve spent a long time feeling awful about my tendency to bounce from hobby to hobby, and regretting the time and money wasted.
+“If only you had kept at playing piano, you could’ve been fantastic by now,” etc...

 Since getting diagnosed with ADHD, I’ve reframed the way I think about my hobby-collecting behavior.
 I’d like to invite you to consider the following thoughts:

-Personally, I enjoy the time spent on my hobbies — I learn a lot of new information!
+Personally, I enjoy my time spent on hobbies — I learn a lot!
 The amount of times my random knowledge has actually been helpful to someone is astonishing — and the looks on my friends’ faces are an added bonus.

 Chances are, you’re doing this for your own pleasure — no need to impress anyone!

-It's OKAY to move on to new hobbies every so often.
+It's okay to move on to new hobbies every so often.
 Just because you lost interest in a hobby once, doesn’t mean you’ll never find joy in it again.
-Rotating hobbies is a thing!
-I often go back to abandoned hobbies, and the process of rediscovery is a joy in itself.

-Mastering a skill is great, but there’s just as much value in people who are interested in a wide array of topics.
-It can give you new perspectives and help you find original solutions to problems.
+Mastering a skill is great, but there’s just as much value in people interested in a wide array of topics.
+It gives you new perspectives and helps you find original solutions to problems.